nabeelaqeel/SEM4/Network Security - WIC2002/Lab/Lab 4.4.7.md

 > I also change from layer 3 cable to layer 2 cable .
 It doesnt work on layer 3 cable

+> if im ping from switch to router then it can work why??

 - S1
 ```
 int vlan 1